kumpan/take-at-home-test/README.md

 ## Task

 Create a small SPA application that uses Google Maps API, which lets the user save interesting places the user wants to visit in Stockholm.
 Use one of the following frameworks Vue/React/Angular.
+You decide on the design.

 ## Requirements
 - Pre-Populate the map with the data from the `data.json` found in this repo